Compressible Navier-Stokes mini-app

 |

-mode can be run with:
+For 3D advection, an example of the rotation mode can be run with:

 ./navierstokes -problem advection -dm_plex_box_faces 10,10,10 -dm_plex_dim 3 -dm_plex_box_lower 0,0,0 -dm_plex_box_upper 8000,8000,8000 -bc_wall 1,2,3,4,5,6 -wall_comps 4 -wind_type rotation -implicit -stab su

-and the translation
+and the translation mode with:

 ./navierstokes -problem advection -dm_plex_box_faces 10,10,10 -dm_plex_dim 3 -dm_plex_box_lower 0,0,0 -dm_plex_box_upper 8000,8000,8000 -wind_type translation -wind_translation .5,-1,0 -bc_inflow 1,2,3,4,5,6

-Inviscid Ideal Gas¶
+Inviscid Ideal Gas

-Isentropic Euler vortex¶
+Isentropic Euler vortex

 For the Isentropic Vortex problem, the following additional command-line options are available: